shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/compare-two-data-sets.md

 ---
 title: Compare Two Data Sets
-description: The article explains how You can compare information by applying different metric filters to two data sets. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
+description: The article explains how you can compare information by applying different metric filters to two data sets. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
 ---